 We all want to live in a strong, safe and sustainable community.
-By sharing your time, talent and resources you are making your Palmdale neighborhood a desirable place to live, work, raise a family and feel safe.
-Use the information provided to involve your family, neighbors and friends in the process of educating them with tips, suggestions and reminders of what it takes to be a good neighbor.
+By sharing your time, talent and resources, you are making your neighborhood a desirable place to live, work, raise a family, and feel safe.
+Use the information provided below to involve your family, neighbors, and friends in the process of educating them with tips, suggestions, and reminders of what it takes to be a good neighbor.

-- Keep sidewalks free from obstructions such as bushes growing into the sidewalk path, tree limbs hanging lower than seven feet, and vehicles.
+- Keep sidewalks free of obstructions such as bushes growing into the sidewalk path, tree limbs hanging lower than seven feet, and vehicles

-- Don't let weeds or grassy areas exceed 8 inches in height.
+- Don't let weeds or grassy areas exceed eight inches in height

 - Order a bulky item pick-up from Waste Management or redeem a dump voucher to haul off unwanted household items.
 Better yet, consider donating gently-used items to SAVES.